wdporter/i-am-that-vuepress/50-self-awareness-is-the-witness/readme.md

 **M:**&ensp;Death is natural, the manner of dying is man-made.
 Separateness causes fear and aggression, which again cause violence.
 Do away with man-made separations and all this horror of people killing each other will surely end.
-But in reälity there is no killing and no dying.
+But in reality there is no killing and no dying.
 The real does not die; the unreal never lived.
 Set your mind right and all will be right.
 When you know that the world is one, that humanity is one, you will act accordingly.
 But first of all you must attend to the way you feel, think and live.
 Unless there is order in yourself, there can be no order in the world.

-In reälity, nothing happens.
+In reality, nothing happens.
 Onto the screen of the mind, destiny forever projects its pictures, memories of former projections, and thus illusion constantly renews itself.
 The pictures come and go — light intercepted by ignorance.
 See the light and disregard the picture.